liamdelahunty/pagespeed/README.md

 *   Interactive line charts for all key PageSpeed metrics (Performance Score, LCP, CLS, etc.).
 *   A single-line header and footer with report metadata and helpful links.

+**Note on Data Merging:** The summary table now merges desktop and mobile runs into a single row if their execution timestamps are within a 15-minute window of each other.
+This provides a more consolidated view of performance for concurrent test runs.
+As a result, you may see fewer rows in the table than the total number of individual report files, as each merged row can represent two runs (one mobile, one desktop).

 ## 📊 Generating Consolidated Summary Reports
 The `generate_summary_report.py` script creates a high-level, consolidated summary of performance score trends for a list of URLs.
 It's designed to give a quick overview of how multiple sites are progressing over a specific period.